 The Questions We Answer

 This time of the year, questions turn to Thanksgiving.
 Do they celebrate Thanksgiving in Russia, and if not, why?
-My honest attempts to argue that Thanksgiving is rooted in events in American history that had never happened in Russia usually go nowhere; my interlocutors seem to feel that I’m simply dodging the question.
+My honest attempts to argue that Thanksgiving is rooted in the events in American history that had never happened in Russia usually go nowhere; my interlocutors seem to feel that I’m simply dodging the question.

 So, one day, I decided to try something different.
-When asked, by an academically looking gentleman at a party, why they do not celebrate Thanksgiving in Russia, I answered: “Because the Russian government is so incompetent that it can’t provide a turkey to every Russian family.”
+When asked by an academically looking gentleman at a party why they do not celebrate Thanksgiving in Russia, I answered: “Because the Russian government is so incompetent that it can’t provide a turkey to every Russian family.”
 The gentleman nodded approvingly, visibly impressed with the depth of my analysis.

 Happy Thanksgiving to all my American friends and colleagues!